Introduction: Why “Best Practices” Are Holding You Back

 Fig.2: Then-Russian President Dmitry Medvedev and Steve Jobs in 2010

-Copying form whilst ignoring the substance — for example, copying what Silicon Valley looks like today without understanding the underlying principles it was built on and the decades of action it took to get there — is a common trap that many who seek simple answers to complex questions fall into.
-Physicist Richard Feynman memorably illustrated this with a story about the islanders of the South Pacific, where the US had based part of its supply chain during World War II:
+Copying form (what something looks like today) without understanding the substance (the underlying principles it was built on and the many individual actions taken over time) is a common trap that many who seek simple answers to complex questions fall into.
+Physicist Richard Feynman described this as cargo cultism, which he memorably illustrated with the story of South South islands where, firstly Japan, then later the US had based part of their Pacific Ocean supply chains during World War II:

-As Skolkovo demonstrated, cargo cultism — copying superficial form without any understanding of the deeper substance — is not limited to the South Pacific.
+As the underwhelming results of the Skolkovo project demonstrate, cargo cultism — copying superficial form without understanding the deeper substance — is not limited to the South Pacific.
 Success can’t be re-created by following someone else’s path.
-Success requires finding what works for you, here, today.
+Success requires finding what works for you, in your conditions, today.

 2. Sensitivity to Initial Conditions

-Lorenz’s insight didn’t just apply to weather patterns.
-It applied to any complex system — organisations, ecosystems like Silicon Valley, or entire economies.
-Complex systems contain countless parts that interact with each other in non-linear ways — in other words, small changes can cause disproportionately large effects (e.g. a tiny virus that shuts down entire economies, or a new technology that re-shapes how multiple industries operate).
-Therefore, if we try to copy a complex system — for example, another organisation — then countless tiny differences in our starting conditions (e.g. people, ideas, technologies) will, like the rounding error in Lorenz’s weather simulations, cause wildly different outcomes.
-This is why copying ‘best practices’ rarely produces the same results twice.[6]
+Lorenz’s insight didn’t just apply to weather patterns but to any complex system — organisations, or ecosystems like Silicon Valley.
+Complex systems contain countless parts that interact with each other in non-linear ways as small changes catalyse disproportionately large effects (e.g. a tiny virus that shuts down entire economies, or a new technology that re-shapes how multiple industries operate).
+Therefore, when we try to copy a complex system, any of the countless tiny differences in our starting conditions (e.g. people, ideas, technologies, time) will, like the rounding error in Lorenz’s weather simulations, cause wildly different outcomes.
+Hence why copying ‘best practices’ never produces the same results twice in complex systems.

-Russia is Europe’s largest economy and attracts globally competitive businesses that are eager to capture talent, customers and profits.
-These are no longer the familiar western firms of the past, but new industry giants like Huawei, Haier and BYD who are already out-competing western rivals in global markets.
-Soon they may dominate Russian markets also.
-To protect their market share, Russian businesses will need to raise their game — they will need to stop copying outdated ‘past practices’ and start discovering new paths forward instead:
+As Europe’s largest economy Russia attracts globally competitive businesses that are eager to capture talent, customers and profits.
+Today, these are new industry giants like Huawei, Haier and BYD who are out-competing the same western firms in global markets that Russian businesses failed to challenge in their own.
+To protect their market share, Russian businesses need to raise their game, to stop copying outdated ‘past practices’ and embrace uncertainty, using their vast thinking potential to chart new paths forward:

 If your competitor’s boat gets ahead of you at the starting line, the instinct is to chase it.
 To tack where it tacks.
 But if you do, you will always be behind, because you will be sailing on the same path, subject to the same wind.
 And in fact, for much of the time, you will be sailing in their ‘dirty air’ — they get the full wind in their sails, which breaks up the effect of the wind on your sails.
 Your only hope is for the leader to make a terrible blunder.
 Otherwise, you will race for hours and hours, tacking dutifully behind the leader and cross the finish line behind them.
 If you want to end up in some place other than last, you need to tack away and plot a different course that will get you to the finish line ahead.[6]

-The rise of next-level Chinese firms however is both a threat and an opportunity for Russian businesses.
-Competition will force them to sharpen their skills and, for those who raise their game, they may, in future, finally be able to compete against western firms on global markets.
-But for those who don’t adapt — they will get swallowed up by Chinese firms and local Russian firms ‘playing to win’.
+The arrival of next-level Chinese firms is both a threat, but also an opportunity for Russian businesses.
+Competition will force them to sharpen their skills and raise their game, which may mean, in future, they will finally be able to compete against western firms on global markets.
+But, for those who don’t adapt, they can look forward to a future where they get swallowed up by Chinese and local Russian firms ‘playing to win’.

 What Is To Be Done?

 The first think to note is what they didn’t do.
 Although they actively learned from the West (often with sharp practices Westerners complained about)[8] they didn’t blindly copy ‘western best practices’.
 They didn’t have to.
-As this book will demonstrate, the East has a rich tradition of strategic thinking that can help one navigate uncertainty effectively.
-It is this strategic thinking that guided the rapid development of Japanese businesses in the chaotic aftermath of World War II last century, and has guided the meteoric rise of Chinese businesses this century.
+As this book will demonstrate, the East has a rich tradition of strategic thinking that helps one navigate uncertainty effectively.
+It is this strategic thinking that guided the rapid development of Japanese businesses in the chaotic aftermath of World War II last century and the meteoric rise of Chinese businesses this century.

-However, my argument is not that Russian businesses should start copying ‘eastern best practices’ (for the reasons previously outlined: form over substance, sensitivity to initial conditions and the danger of playing not to lose).
-Instead, I propose that Russians should learn from the East in ways that Westerner can not (or choose not to).
-Eastern strategic thinking is very different from Western thinking and some have argued that Westerners struggle to grasp the Eastern approach to strategic thinking.
-[9] This presents Russian businesses with an opportunity.
+However, the argument made in this book is not that Russian businesses should start copying ‘eastern best practices’ (for the reasons outlined: form over substance, sensitivity to initial conditions and the sub-optimal strategy of playing not to lose) but should instead learn from the East in ways that Westerners cannot (or choose not to).
+Eastern strategic thinking is very different and some have argued that Westerners struggle to grasp the Eastern approach to strategic thinking.[7]
+This presents Russian businesses with their opportunity.

 Russia is different.
-While it is a European country that has gazed westwards for centuries, its national symbol — the double-headed eagle — reminds us that Russia is a country that straddles both the Western and Eastern worlds.
-This duality positions Russians to absorb essential lessons from the Eastern approach to strategy that elude Westerners and use these insights to outcompete rivals in the competitive game of international business.
-But first, Russian businesses must stop the imitation game of blindly copying so-called ‘best practices’ and, instead, harness its immense intellectual potential and start charting its own paths forward.
-How we can all start doing that is what part one of this book will try to explain.
-It starts with chapter one and the importance of NOT making strategic plans.
+Its national symbol — the double-headed eagle — reminds us that Russia has always looked both eastwards as well as westwards.
+This duality positions Russians to absorb the essential lessons from the Eastern approach to strategy that appear to elude Westerners and use these insights to outcompete their rivals in the competitive game of business.
+But this must start with Russians ceasing the imitation game and instead harnessing their immense intellectual potential to chart their own paths forward.